Jeff Andretti: Career

-Without for full-time drive for 1992, Andretti returned to the Indianapolis Motor Speedway with A. J. Foyt Enterprises.
-Unfortunately, he became yet another victim of the infamous Andretti Curse at the famed race track when on lap 109, a right rear wheel came loose off his car at Turn 2 and he crashed violently head-on into the wall, smashing both his legs.
+Without a full-time drive for 1992, Andretti returned to the Indianapolis Motor Speedway with A. J. Foyt Enterprises.
+However, he became yet another victim of the infamous Andretti Curse at the famed race track when on lap 109, a right rear wheel came loose off his car at turn 2 and he crashed violently head-on into the wall, smashing both his legs.
 He spent three weeks at the Methodist Hospital in Indianapolis, before the long road to recovery, determined to race again in 1993.

-It was February 1993, when Andretti set the (then) unofficial closed-course speed record for IndyCars of 234.50 mph, the fastest speed ever recorded at Texas World Speedway, while testing for the Indianapolis 500.
+It was February 1993, when Andretti set the unofficial closed-course speed record for IndyCars of 234.50 mph, the fastest speed ever recorded at Texas World Speedway, while testing for the Indianapolis 500.
 This marked his first time back in an IndyCar since the accident the previous year.
 Andretti's fast run came at the conclusion of two days of testing where he consistently posted laps in the 230 mph range.
 Andretti's Buick-powered Lola was prepared by Pagan Racing.
-It was at the Indy, that Jeff made his complete his comeback, only to record a third straight DNF.
+It was at the Indy, that Andretti made his complete his comeback, only to record a third straight DNF.

 The accident severely hampered Andretti's career, at least in terms of his competitiveness, since he was never the same afterwards.
-In 1994, Jeff did a one-off race with Euromotorsports, finishing 17th in the Slick 50 200, held at the Phoenix International Raceway, albeit 21 laps adrift.
-Come May, Jeff had switched to Hemelgarn Racing, but his bid for a fourth consecutive start failed due to a blown Buick engine.
+In 1994, Jeff did a one-off race with Euromotorsports, finishing 17th in the Slick 50 200, held at Phoenix Raceway, 21 laps adrift.
+In May 1994, Jeff switched to Hemelgarn Racing, but his bid for a fourth consecutive start failed due to a blown Buick engine.